Is Your Association Overlooking the Power of Social Media?

 So with such a low barrier to entry and such high potential for reach, why do so many associations undervalue and underuse social media?
 In a survey of nearly 500 senior leaders of North American trade associations, professional societies and association management companies, Association Adviser’s 2021 Association Communications Benchmarking Report found that less than two in five respondents strongly agree that social media is a high priority, and only one in five strongly believe their social media strategy is well-defined.

 For many associations, it comes down to a matter of resources.
 Staffs are small and stretched to their limits attending to revenue-linked initiatives like membership growth, annual conferences and credentialing courses.
 And in some associations where the membership and association workforce are aging, there can be a reluctance to adapt to new communications strategies.

 The staff at the Texas Aggregate & Concrete Association (TACA) is not big by any means.
-Josh Leftwich, President and CEO alongside two other employees, plus external support members, serve the organization’s entire membership base of concrete producers.
-Yet despite their limited resources, Leftwich has made it a priority for the TACA to maintain a strong presence on social media.
+Josh Leftwich, President and CEO alongside two other employees, plus external support members, serve the organization’s entire membership base of concrete, aggregate and cement producers, and associated industries.
+Yet despite their limited resources, Leftwich has made it a priority for TACA to maintain a strong presence on social media.
 “Look, it is probably something we want to do better at—there is always room for improvement—but we do have a pretty good effort to get stuff out there on our channels.”